inno-devops-labs/F23-core-course-labs/app_kotlin/DOCKER.md

 I also added the `EXPOSE` instruction that ["functions as a type of documentation between the person who builds the image and the person who runs the container"](https://docs.docker.com/engine/reference/builder/#expose)

+### DOCKERIGNORE

+I also added `.dockerignore` file and listed files and directories redundant for build.
+This would reduce build cost and security risks.